mindplay-dk/unbox/README.md

 ```

 Note that, in this example, `configure()` will infer the component name `"PDO"` from the
-type-hint - in a scenario with multiple named `PDO` instances, you would use the optional
+type-hint - in a scenario with multiple named `PDO` instances, you must explicitly specify
-first argument to explicitly specify the component, e.g.:
+the component name as the first argument, e.g.:

 ```php
 $factory->configure("logger.pdo", function (PDO $db) {